 Independent Consultants may purchase fewer than 5 licenses of Ext JS, GXT, or Test on behalf of a named client provided the consultant meets the eligibility requirements.
 You can also buy a single developer license(s) with an annual subscription for Sencha Ext JS and Sencha GXT.

 Sencha Ext JS, Sencha GXT, and Sencha Touch are licensed under three options: a commercial license, a commercial OEM license, and an open source license (GPL V3).
 Sencha Architect is available as part of the Ext JS Pro and Premium packages.
 To find out which option is right for you, read more about the appropriate use cases for each of these three licenses in the questions above.
 Sencha Test is licensed on a term-based model.

-If you are creating your own software developer kit (SDK), web application builder or website builder based on Sencha Ext JS, Sencha GXT, or Sencha Touch, then you need an OEM agreement with Sencha.
-Please read the license agreement under the Prohibited Use for more information on when an OEM is needed since use cases vary widely, commercial OEM licenses are customized per customer.
+Some uses of Sencha Ext JS and GXT require an OEM license rather than Sencha’s standard license (more detail here).
+Please read the license agreement under the Prohibited Use or contact a Sencha Sales Representative for more information on when an OEM is needed.
+Since use cases vary widely, commercial OEM licenses are customized per customer.
 Contact us to learn more about this option.
 Full license details are available in our Legal section.